 Professional Summary

-My cryptocurrency research focuses on their use and implication as a globally traded alternative to national currencies or assets.
-This incorporates aspects such as exchange rates, capital controls, and their relationship to the existing global financial and monetary system (including Central Bank Digital Currency), especially focusing on the unique properties that follow from decentralization.
-Within this decentralization context, I have co-authored papers outside of economics on the taxation implications of forking chains, the evolution of governance practices in blockchain-based projects, and a framework for understanding DLT systems.
-I have been interviewed by various media outlets, including NPR, BBC, CBC, and Coindesk, and have given both academic and non-academic talks.
+My research focuses on cryptoasset and digital currency use and implication as a globally traded alternative to national currencies or assets using an international macroeconomic finance lens.
+This incorporates aspects such as exchange rates, capital controls, their relationship to the existing global financial and monetary system (including Central Bank Digital Currency), especially focusing on the unique properties that follow from decentralization, using general equilibrium theory (and computational simulation).

 My teaching research focuses on assessment practices and critical thinking development in economics, as well as the market structure for teaching experts.
 In practice, I teach micro and macro core courses (principles and intermediate, calculus and non-calculus based), and topics courses in computational-focused topics in economic policy analysis, international macro-finance, international trade, and crypto-markets.
 My course levels ranges from large introductory macroeconomics principles to small topical MA courses.
 I have received many teaching awards, and several of my undergraduate students have presented the results of their supervised research at undergraduate conferences, or won awards for their undergrad thesis.
 I also advise Masters-level thesis papers, with several students continuing on to highly ranked PhD programs around the world.

-My cryptocurrency research focuses on their use and implication as a globally traded alternative to national currencies or assets.
-This incorporates aspects such as exchange rates, capital controls, and their relationship to the existing global financial and monetary system (including Central Bank Digital Currency), especially focusing on the unique properties that follow from decentralization.
-Within this decentralization context, I have co-authored papers outside of economics on the taxation implications of forking chains, the evolution of governance practices in blockchain-based projects, and a framework for understanding DLT systems.
-I have been interviewed by various media outlets, including NPR, BBC, CBC, and Coindesk, and have given both academic and non-academic talks.
+My research focuses on cryptoasset and digital currency use and implication as a globally traded alternative to national currencies or assets using an international macroeconomic finance lens.
+This incorporates aspects such as exchange rates, capital controls, their relationship to the existing global financial and monetary system (including Central Bank Digital Currency), especially focusing on the unique properties that follow from decentralization, using general equilibrium theory (and computational simulation).

 My teaching research focuses on assessment practices and critical thinking development in economics, as well as the market structure for teaching experts.
 In practice, I teach micro and macro core courses (principles and intermediate, calculus and non-calculus based), and topics courses in computational-focused topics in economic policy analysis, international macro-finance, international trade, and crypto-markets.
 My course levels ranges from large introductory macroeconomics principles to small topical MA courses.
 I have received many teaching awards, and several of my undergraduate students have presented the results of their supervised research at undergraduate conferences, or won awards for their undergrad thesis.
 I also advise Masters-level thesis papers, with several students continuing on to highly ranked PhD programs around the world.